The Story of Us (song): Background and release

-American singer-songwriter Taylor Swift began work on her third studio album, Speak Now (2010), two years prior to its release.
+The American singer-songwriter Taylor Swift began work on her third studio album, Speak Now (2010), two years prior to its release.
 According to Swift, the album is a collection of songs about the things she had wanted to but could not make to the people she had met in real life.
 "The Story of Us" was inspired by her encounter with an ex-boyfriend at an awards show.
 Even though she wanted to strike a conversation with him, she was unable to do so because of the awkwardness she felt.
 Upon returning home, she told her mother, "I felt like I was standing alone in a crowded room," and then proceeded to write the lyrics.
 "The Story of Us" was the last track Swift wrote for Speak Now.
 In an interview with Brian Mansfield for USA Today, Swift said that the subject behind "The Story of Us" was also that behind "Dear John", another Speak Now track.

 Before the album's release, Xfinity premiered a preview of "The Story of Us" on October 22, 2010.
 The song was released as a single to US pop radio on April 19, 2011, by Big Machine Records.
 A limited-edition CD single was released exclusively through Swift's online store.
 It was later included in another package that was exclusive to Swift's official store; the package includes the Target exclusive deluxe edition of Speak Now, a free pair of headphones, and one of the three singles for "Sparks Fly", "The Story of Us", or "Mean" CD single.